How can you protect your community against knife crime?

 The Knife Crime Conversation leaflet

 Neighbourhood Watch has produced a leaflet about how to have the conversation with young people about the dangers of knives.
 You can print these off and distribute them to your Neighbourhood Watch members as part of a campaign to tackle knife crime in your area.
-Find this in the Downloads section below.
+Find this in the Downloads section of the Toolkit.

 To help you raise awareness among your community about serious violent crime and what can be done to help prevent it, we’ve compiled a range of free campaign materials that you can use to inform and educate people in your neighbourhood.
 These resources will help parents and other adults raise the subject with their children or other youngsters they know, to try to stop them from carrying knives or other weapons.